Caring for others starts with caring for yourself

 And yet…

-Newspapers and medical journals are filled with troubling stories about doctors facing overwhelming workload and burnout.
 We see this firsthand in our work with doctors.
-We often meet physicians with young families who struggle to find balance, doctors wrestling with increasing workloads and unnecessary bureaucratic demands, residents working hard to meet expectations and make the right choices, and senior doctors finding it more challenging to manage on-call shifts.
+We meet physicians with young families who struggle to find balance, doctors wrestling with workloads and unnecessary bureaucratic demands, residents working hard to meet expectations and make the right choices, and senior doctors finding it more challenging to manage on-call shifts.

 These challenges inspired us to write Heart for the Doctor – Working with Self-Compassion.
 This book is a practical and heartfelt resource designed to help physicians navigate the demands of their profession with greater resilience and self-compassion.